 University of Passau

-Currently 1 doctoral candidate of our Joint Academic Partnership Social Change is being supervised at University of Passau as part of our cooperative model "Verbundpromotion".
+Currently 2 doctoral candidates of our Joint Academic Partnership Social Change are being supervised at University of Passau as part of our cooperative model "Verbundpromotion".

 Zentrale Stellen, Service und Beratung

 Promotionsberatung für Studierende und Absolvent*innen an der University of Passau

 Raum N12 108

 Wir verstehen uns als Vermittler und Koordinatoren zwischen an Weiter-bildungen interessierten Einzelpersonen oder Unternehmen und den von den Fakultäten der Universität geschaffenen Weiterbildungsangeboten.